picobyte/EditButton/README.md

 # EditButton
 Add a quick fix/edit button for Ren'Py developers

-Requirements:
-git
-python
-pip
-install python libraries
+Requirements: git, python (2), pip and the installation of python libraries as described below.

 The first three should be available for Windows or Mac, just google e.g. `git for windows'.